- Defining key terms

 - Why might stories about Indigenous communities go under-reported?
 What can you do to help make these stories more visible in your own life and in your community?

 Story option 1.
-Indigenous people face challenges all over the world, and their stories often go under-reported.
-In a full issue of Pacific Standard devoted to Indigenous peoples’ battles for land rights, safety, and good standards of living, six Magnum photographers traveled across the world to Greenland, Honduras, Tanzania, Azerbaijan, Malaysia, and the Philippines to document Indigenous struggles and resilience.
+Indigenous people face challenges all over the world, and stories from Indigenous communities often go under-reported or misreported.
+In a full issue of Pacific Standard devoted to Indigenous peoples' battles for land rights, safety, and good standards of living, six Magnum photographers traveled across the world to Greenland, Honduras, Tanzania, Azerbaijan, Malaysia, and the Philippines to document Indigenous struggles and resilience.
 Choose one story from the interactive map at the bottom of this page and read it in full.

 Story option 2.
 Explore Daniella Zalcman's double-exposure portraits of residential school survivors in Canada and read the associated article.